aideoninfo/alzafar_shopping/README.md

 ## 🧠 Credits

-Crafted with ❤️ and coffee by Mehdi Hassan and contributors.
+Crafted with ❤️ and coffee by Mehdi and Ameer.
 Inspired by Arabian architecture and modern app principles.